Battle of New Market: Battlefield preservation

 The battlefield is primarily preserved in the 300-acre New Market Battlefield State Historical Park.
 In addition, the Civil War Trust (a division of the American Battlefield Trust) and its partners have acquired and preserved 20 acres of the battlefield.

+Since its establishment in 1988, the New Market Battlefield State Historical Park museum has served as a pivotal educational and historical resource.
+Constructed to commemorate the Battle of New Market and the broader Civil War, the institution offers visitors a comprehensive analysis of the events occurring on May 15, 1864, through a diverse collection of artifacts centered on the site's historical significance.

 In popular culture

 In fall 1923, under the direction of Marine Corps Brigadier General Smedley Butler and employing the Quantico marines, the battle was reenacted on its historical grounds.
 The number of spectators was estimated at over 150,000.

 John Ford's 1959 film The Horse Soldiers includes a scene which is loosely based on the event.

 A principal character in Elaine Marie Alphin's 1991 novel Ghost Cadet is the ghost of VMI cadet William Hugh McDowell, who was killed in the battle.

 Sean McNamara's 2014 film, Field of Lost Shoes, is a fictionalized account of the actions performed by VMI cadets during the battle.
 The movie follows a group of seven VMI cadets, based on real people.

+Sarah Kay Bierle's "Call Out the Cadets" provides a comprehensive historical analysis of the Battle of New Market, which occurred on May 15, 1864, emphasizing the significant involvement of the Southern military Institute cadets and its wider implications for the Shenandoah Valley region.